AguaClara/high_rate_sedimentation-DEPRECATED/HRS Summer 2018 Report 1.md

    d.
 Screw the vial back in, wipe the bottle and cylinder free from water droplets or fingerprints, and then lock the black cylinder back into the turbidimeter.
    e.
 If you used the white screws on the outflow turbidimeter tubes to block water passage, remember to unscrew them.

+**Ian's Comment:** This is the one step where I would include actual pictures of opening up a turbidimeter and cleaning it

 <p align = center>
   <img src="https://raw.githubusercontent.com/AguaClara/high_rate_sedimentation/master/Images/Cleanturbidimeters.png" width = 500>
 </p>